 There is nothing quite like fresh squeezed juice to get your motor running in an alkalizing and detoxifying way.
-Our Pink Lady juice comprises the very best of the crop in fruit for detoxing and an energy boost—Honeycrisp or Pink Lady Apples, Ruby Red Grapefruit and Red Raspberries.
+Our Pink Lady Skinny Detox Power Juice comprises the very best of the crop in fruit for detoxing and an energy boost—Honeycrisp or Pink Lady Apples, Ruby Red Grapefruit and Red Raspberries.
 So refreshing!

 The Ultimate Detox Juice: